Resonance in black hole ringdown: Benchmarking quasinormal mode excitation and extraction: Fitting method

 \subsection{Power-law tail}

 While the ringdown contains a superposition of an infinite number of power-law tails, we focus on the leading contribution.
-In principle, we could fit the tail using a fully non-linear fitting procedure.
-However, such an approach is often numerically unstable.
-To address this, we reduce the problem by considering a single-tail term
+In principle, we could fit the tail using a fully nonlinear fitting procedure.
+However, in general, nonlinear fitting is often numerically unstable compared to linear fitting.
+To address this, we reduce the problem to considering a single-tail term

-characterized by amplitude $A$, power $p$, and starting time $t_0$.
+characterized by complex amplitude $A$, power-law index $p$, and starting time $t_0$.
 Taking the logarithm, we have

-This reduces the problem to a linear regression for $\log A$ and $p$ for a given non-linear parameter $t_0$.
+This reduces the problem to a linear regression for $\log A$ and $p$ for a given nonlinear parameter $t_0$.

 We perform a linear least-squares fit to $\log A$ and $p$ for a range of candidate $t_0$ values, calculating the sum of squared residuals for each trial.
 The optimal $t_0$ is chosen as the value that minimizes the sum of squared residuals, and the corresponding $\log A$ and $p$ values are adopted as the best-fit parameters.